 NCache is an extremely fast and scalable in-memory distributed cache for .NET applications.
 It lets you cache application data, reduce those expensive database trips, and improve your application performance and scalability.
-And, NCache provides an NHibernate Level 2 (L2) cache implementation.
-Please see details of NCache on NCache Homepage
+And, NCache provides an NHibernate Second Level Cache implementation.
+Please see details of NCache on NCache Homepage.

-Why Use NCache as NHibernate L2 Cache for Multi-Server Apps?
+Why Use NCache as NHibernate Second Level Cache?

-If your NHibernate application is running in a multi-server environment then you need distributed cache as a NHibernate L2 cache provider.
-And, NCache is an ideal NHibernate L2 Cache for multi-server configurations and you should use it for these reasons:
+If your NHibernate application is running in a multi-server environment then you need distributed cache as a NHibernate Second Level Cache provider.
+And, NCache is an ideal NHibernate Second Level Cache for multi-server configurations and you should use it for these reasons:

 NCache synchronizes across servers: NCache ensures that its cache is consistent across multiple servers and all cache updates are synchronized correctly so no data integrity issues arise.

 Cache size can grow: NCache pools memory of all cache servers together.
 So, you can grow the cache size by simply adding more servers to the cache cluster.

 Linearly scale to handle extreme transaction loads: Database quickly becomes a bottleneck as you try to increase transaction load.
 NCache allows you to add more servers to the cache cluster as you need more transaction load so the cache is never a bottleneck.

 Cache reliability through data replication: NCache lets you intelligently replicate cached data across multiple servers and without compromising performance.
 So, you won't lose any data even if a cache server goes down.